 Ready to make your own homemade jerky?
 Get the lowdown on everything you need to know for choosing the best cuts of beef you need for your own brand of delicious jerky.

 Great homemade jerky is one of the purest homemade snacks out there.
-Tough, chewy and delicious, one you get on the jerky train then it's hard to get off it.
+Tough, chewy and delicious, once you get on the jerky train then it's hard to get off it.
 It's what BBQ smoking was made for.

+But what makes these cuts the right fit?
 Here's my breakdown of the four best beef cuts for jerky, and how each one might be the right choice for you.

 How to make beef jerky

 We're going to start by freezing our beef.
 I know this might seem strange, but trust me.